-Help Roadside MBA Find Growing Businesses in Kuala Lumpur - 6 months ago
+Help Roadside MBA Find Growing Businesses in Kuala Lumpur - one year ago

 The Roadside MBA team will be embarking this fall on our third international trip!
 In October, we will be headed for Asia with stops in Manila, Singapore, Jakarta, and… Kuala Lumpur, Malaysia.
 I’ve been assigned the task of lining up visits with growing businesses in Kuala Lumpur.
 And I need your help!
 If you know […]

 Help Roadside MBA Plan Its South American Tour - one year ago

 The Roadside MBA team needs your help!
 We are headed to Chile, Argentina, and Uruguay in late March.
 If you have contacts there who could help introduce us to growing small businesses, we’d love to hear from you!

-Syllabus: MBA Managerial Economics Fall 2015 - one year ago
+Syllabus: MBA Managerial Economics Fall 2015 - 2 years ago

 I’ll be teaching first-year MBA students at the University of Utah again this year.
 Here’s a syllabus for Managerial Economics (FINAN 6025).

 The Roadside MBA Multimedia Project is Live! - 2 years ago

 Last May, I traveled with the Roadside MBA Crew (Mike Mazzeo/Northwestern and Paul Oyer/Stanford) from Palo Alto to Las Vegas, hitting three small businesses along the way.
 And thanks to funding from Stanford GSB, we were driving a massive RV to carry our very own TV crew with us.
 Yes, it was just like being […]